 I want to make sure that you have a visual example of the best way to measure how much headspace is in your jars.
-To the right is a canning Bubble Popper & Measurer which you can buy by itself or as a set which includes the other three canning tools.
+To the right is a canning Bubble Popper & Measurer which you can buy by itself (Available at SB Canning Store) or as a set which includes the other three canning tools.

 The bubble tool looks like a staircase and I will reference the last stair where the (1/4") is shown in the picture as the "last stair".
 In the description of "headspace" above you can use this tool by resting the stair on the glass rim of the jar for the measurement required by your recipe and then making sure that your food or liquid just touches the bottom of the last "stair".
 As you can see in the picture the spatula is resting on the rim of the jar and is measuring to the bottom of the last "stair" closest to the food.
 From this picture you will have 1" headspace.